Description of Organization and Business Operations

 Ross Acquisition Corp II (the “Company”) was incorporated as a Cayman Islands exempted company on January 19, 2021.
 The Company was formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses or entities (the “Business Combination”).

-As of June 30, 2021, the Company had not commenced any operations.
-All activity for the period from January 19, 2021 (inception) through June 30, 2021 relates to the Company’s formation and the initial public offering (the “Initial Public Offering”) described below.
-The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.
+As of March 31, 2022, the Company had not commenced any operations.
+All activity for the period from January 19, 2021 (inception) through March 31, 2022 relates to the Company’s formation and the initial public offering (the “Initial Public Offering”) described below, and, since the Initial Public Offering, the search for a prospective initial Business Combination.
+The Company generates no operating revenues until after the completion of its initial Business Combination, at the earliest.
+The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.

 The Company’s sponsor is Ross Holding Company LLC, a Cayman Islands limited liability company (the “Sponsor”).
 The registration statement for the Company’s Initial Public Offering was declared effective on March 11, 2021.
 On March 16, 2021, the Company consummated its Initial Public Offering of 34,500,000 units (the “Units” and, with respect to the Class A ordinary shares included in the Units being offered, the “Public Shares”), including 4,500,000 additional Units to cover over-allotments (the “Over-Allotment Units”), at $10.00 per Unit, generating gross proceeds of $345.0 million, and incurring offering costs of approximately $19.9 million, of which approximately $12.1 million was for deferred underwriting commissions (see Note 5).